converged-computing/cloud-select/README.md

 1. Start with APIs that can list instance types.
 We likely want to filter down into different groups.
 2. Think about how to do a mapping across clouds.
 Likely this means being able to generalize (e.g., describe based on memory, size, GPU or other features, etc)
 3. Save metadata about instances given the above attributes.
-4. Can we generate an archspec hierarchy for cloud?
+4. Can we generate a solve to find an optimal instance?

-Create a simple web app (and underlying user interface) that allows to define a jobspec Jobspec → filter to top options → price API
+As an example use case, we could create a simple web app (and underlying user interface) that allows to define a jobspec Jobspec → filter to top options → price API.

+> Why Python?

 To start, I was thinking we should use Python APIs for quick prototyping

+> Why use ASP / clingo and do a solve?

+Given matching requests for amounts, this is probablhy overkill - we could have iterables over a range of options filter this very easily.
+The honest answer is that I thought it would be more fun to try using ASP.
+We can always remove it for a simpler solution, as it does go against my better jugment to add extra dependencies that aren't needed.
+That said, if the solve becomes more complex, it could be cool to have it.

 ## Previous Art